nicolalandro/Padam/README.md

-# Padam vs MAS
+# Padam vs ATMO
-This code is a fork of [Padam](https://github.com/uclaml/Padam) offical code to obtain a perfect comparison between [MAS](https://gitlab.com/nicolalandro/multi_optimizer) idea and Padam.
+This code is a fork of [Padam](https://github.com/uclaml/Padam) offical code to obtain a perfect comparison between [ATMO](https://gitlab.com/nicolalandro/multi_optimizer) idea and Padam.

 ## Prerequisites:
 ```